 As the future of work changes, humanity needs a new framework through which we can understand our purpose and place.
 Our jobs and careers will no longer define our worth as there will not be enough work for our population.
 We still need a way to structure our lives and interact with our fellow humans.
 Otherwise, we risk retreating to our screen-lined fortresses in fear of the “other” we never took the chance to meet.

 If we liken human society today to an operating system, then it was built by competing teams with unclear objectives.
 In the past, the OS was functional enough to help us interpret our world’s data such as population, economy, and environment.
-However, our previous OS cannot help us understand the overwhelming amount and rapidly changing nature of data today.
+However, our previous OS cannot help us understand the overwhelming amount and the rapidly changing nature of data today.
 The Being Human philosophical framework, then, is a dramatically upgraded HumanOS built not on faith or fear, but on reason, skepticism, and science.

 This transition marks a critical point in human history.
 We must make the move from playing finite games to infinite ones.
 In the old OS, winning meant gathering the most money, resources, etc. for your family before you died.
 In the new OS, we must play to keep the game going – we play to keep humanity in existence.
 As humans developed, resources were scarce.
 Today, we could feed and house every human on the planet.
-The only reason we don’t is that we’re interpreting our data through an outmoded OS.
+The only reason we don’t is that we’re interpreting our data through an outdated OS.
 If we make the transition to a post-scarcity, infinite game mindset, then there is no limit to what the human race can achieve.

 We hope you will join us in this human vision of the future.
 If you are interested in participating in the conversation, please visit or view one of our services, read our philosophy through our reflections, or engage our community on Facebook.